Chart Color Schemes

 An assessment of population growth drivers in Albany reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Albany's population was around 15,694 as of November 2025.
-This reflected an increase of 866 people from the 2021 Census figure of 14,828, representing a growth rate of 5.8%.
-The change was inferred from the estimated resident population of 15,801 in June 2024 and address validation since the Census date.
-This resulted in a population density ratio of 511 persons per square kilometer.
-Over the past decade, Albany experienced resilient growth patterns with an average annual growth rate of 0.8%, surpassing the SA4 region's growth rate during this period.
-Overseas migration was the primary driver for population growth, contributing approximately 60.7% of overall population gains in recent periods.
+This showed an increase of 866 people, a 5.8% rise from the 2021 Census figure of 14,828.
+The change is inferred from ABS' estimated resident population of 15,801 in June 2024 and address validation since the Census date.
+This results in a density ratio of 511 persons per square kilometer.
+Over the past decade, Albany's growth rate was 0.8% annually, outpacing its SA4 region.
+Overseas migration contributed approximately 60.7% of overall population gains recently.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilized the age cohort-based growth rates provided by the ABS in its Greater Capital Region projections released in 2023, based on 2022 data.
-Future population trends indicate an expected increase just below the median for locations outside capital cities, with Albany projected to gain 1,819 persons by 2041, representing a total growth of 12.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate a median increase for locations outside capital cities, with Albany expected to gain 1,819 persons by 2041, reflecting a total increase of 12.3% over the 17 years.

 Frequently Asked Questions - Population